Tu1026/igv-reports/README.md

 > The --flanking parameter is the number of bases to show on either side of the mutation.
 The --genome parameter is the genome build to use.
 The --sequence parameter is the column number of the sequence (chromosome) column.
 The --begin parameter is the column number of the start position column.
 The --end parameter is the column number of the end position column.
 The --info-columns parameter is a list of the columns to show in the table.
 The --bam parameter is the column number of the BAM column.
 The --output parameter is the name of the output file

+### Outputs
+The software outputs everything you need into a folder that has the same name as your output html the folders will contain
+- A bunch of chunk jsons.
+Make sure these are always in the same folder as your HTML when you open it.
+- The HTML file that contains all the mutations
+- An error.txt file that compiles everything that failed during the creation phase

 #### Once you have the html file

 - Press q to blacklist a mutation